PhilipMayer94/AStarFlipDistance/README.md

 	4. order = 2,5, 100 (for unconstrained) for sealevel and always 1 for random
 	5. path = path to the folder that contains "random_experiments_paper" and "sealevel_experiments_paper" and "random_hod_experiments_paper"

-If you do not specify the path it's assumed that the folder "data" is on the same level as build
+If you do not specify the path it's assumed that the folder "data" is on the same level as build.